stevenrskelton/build-action-file-receiver/README.md

 ## SBT Tasks

-The _http-maven-receivers.sbt_ file has 2 helper tasks:
+The _build-action-file-receivers.sbt_ file has 2 helper tasks:
 - `publishToGitHubPackages` contains tasks to upload to GitHub Packages (Maven)
 - `uploadByPut` contains tasks to upload to this server (HTTP PUT)

 Your GitHub Action should call one of 3 tasks, depending on the artifact to be compiled:
-- `httpMavenReceiverUploadAssembly` for fat-jar
+- `buildActionFileReceiverUploadAssembly` for fat-jar
-- `httpMavenReceiverUploadGraalNative` for GraalVM native
+- `buildActionFileReceiverUploadGraalNative` for GraalVM native
-- `httpMavenReceiverUploadScalaNative` for Scala Native
+- `buildActionFileReceiverUploadScalaNative` for Scala Native

 These tasks are dependent on external libraries, meaning SBT plugins need to be installed in _project/plugins.sbt_.
-If not using a particular artifact output, that SBT dependency can be omitted and the SBT task above can be removed from _http-maven-receivers.sbt_ to avoid compilation errors.
+If not using a particular artifact output, that SBT dependency can be omitted and the SBT task above can be removed from _build-action-file-receivers.sbt_ to avoid compilation errors.

 The SBT plugins required to be added to _project/plugins.sbt_ are:
 - `addSbtPlugin("com.eed3si9n" % "sbt-assembly" % "2.1.5")` for fat-jar